cuddlefish-app/cuddlefish/hasura/README.md

 Public access is available and is given the role `anonymous`.

-TODO:

-- update schema to support people responding via email
-  - Add email column to the session_tokens table, and add a constraint that exactly one of email or github_id is present.
-- add GH access_token column to the `github_users` table

 ## Development

 Run `docker compose up` or `docker compose --file docker-compose.macos.yaml up`.
 It will run hasura and postgres locally with persistence across runs.
 Note that the api server must be up and running before you can run the `docker compose up` command.